phawdk/studydrive-download/README.md

 ### 🧭 Chrome / Edge / Brave / Chromium

+**🚨 Important Update on Installation Process! 🚨**
+The installation process has changed.
+Users now need to download the ZIP file from the Releases page instead of downloading the entire repository.
+If you attempt to load the extension without following this new method, you may encounter the error: **"Manifest file is missing or unreadable."**

-1. Download the latest release ZIP file from the [Releases page](../../releases/latest).
+1. Download the latest release ZIP file from the [Releases page](https://github.com/phawdk/studydrive-download/releases/latest).
 2. Open your browser and go to `chrome://extensions/` (or `edge://extensions/`, etc.)
    or navigate to Three Dots > `Extensions` > `Manage Extensions` or Extensions Icon > `Manage Extensions`.
 3. Enable **Developer mode** (top right toggle in Chrome, perhaps somewhere else in other browsers).